wp-plugins/landing-pages-builder/readme.txt

 A 14-day free trial is available on all annual plans, after which pricing starts at $45/month.
 You can learn more about our pricing plans [here](http://corp.wishpond.com/pricing-plans/ "Pricing Plans").

 **Also Includes:**
-Website Popups: A tool that makes it easy to create, publish and a/b test pop-ups on your website, blog, or facebook page, using flexible, mobile-responsive templates.
+Website Popups: A tool that makes it easy to create, publish and a/b test pop-ups on your website, blog, or facebook page using flexible, mobile-responsive templates.

-Online Forms: A tool that makes it easy to build, publish and a/b test forms on your website, blog or facebook page, using flexible, mobile-responsive templates.
+Online Forms: A tool that makes it easy to build, publish and a/b test forms on your website, blog or facebook page using flexible, mobile-responsive templates.

 [Check out what our customers said about us](http://corp.wishpond.com/reviews/ "Customer Reviews")